Azure-Samples/cloud-services-dotnet-internal-load-balancer/README.md

 author: msonecode
 ---

-# How to create Internal Load Balancer for PaaS Cloud Service
+# How to create Internal Load Balancer for PaaS cloud service

 ## Introduction
-Sometime, we want only allow cloud service be accessed within a virtual network.
-Or we want access cloud service by static IP within a virtual network.
+Sometimes, we only want to allow cloud service be accessed within a virtual network, or we want to access cloud service by static IP within a virtual network.
-This example is to help you configure Internal Load Balancer for web role.
-This ILB can be also used with worker role.
-And in this sample, we will be binding an ILB with port 8080 for web role.
+This example helps you to configure Internal Load Balancer for web role.
+This ILB can also be used as worker.
+In this sample, we will be binding an ILB with port 8080 for web role.
-**Please note, if you binding a port for ILB, this port will be only accessible by ILB**.
+**Note: If you bind a port for ILB, this port will only be accessible by ILB**.

 ## Prerequisites
 *__Virtual Network__*

-Internal Load Balance needs deploy to a Virtual Network, please follow the following wizard to create one. https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-create-vnet-classic-portal/
+Internal Load Balance needs you to deploy a virtual network.
+Please follow the below wizard to create one. https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-create-vnet-classic-portal/

 ## Building the Sample